aleannyburgos/fir_filter_VHDL/FIR_waveforms/read.md

 The **second attempt waveform** snapshot shows the circuit is acheieving steady state and succeeding cases but not the preceding cases.
 The ROM was disconnected to test the combinational path.

 The **third attempt waveform** shows the circuit now showing the correct outputs including steady state and convolution.
 The ROM is still disconnected.

+The **fourth attempt waveform** shows the circuit working with the ROM connected.